vicenteicc2008/bosy-firmware-psp/README.md

-# vicc-firmware-psp
+# Bosy OS for PSP
-a custom firmware for PSP
+a custom OS for PSP